deeexcee-io/squidlet/README.md

 Just an updated version of this tool - https://github.com/aancw/spose which a squid proxy port scanner.

 All credit to the original author.
-I just ran it through chatgpt, told it to add threading to make it faster and run through the whole 0-65535 port range instead of a handful of ports.
+Updated with love and chatgpt <3

 ## Why is it better? 💡